Pacific Crest Trail Thru-Hiking Guide & Blog 2025

 It might be possible to hike with a small amount of money but if you have to quit the trail due to lack of funds then accept it as a possibility.

 I set a budget of $6000 when I hiked the PCT.
-It included all money spent while on trail, but not the cost to purchasing hiking gear prior to starting the trail.
-It did include the cost of replacement gear such as shoes, trekking poles etc.
+It included all money spent while on the trail, but not the cost of purchasing hiking gear before starting the trail.
+It did include the cost of replacement gear such as shoes, trekking poles, etc.

-Most of the money hikers spend is on food purchases such as buying food for the trail and and eating in cafes etc.
+Most of the money hikers spend is on food purchases such as buying food for the trail, eating in cafes, etc.

 Postage can be a huge expense for some hikers.
 Sending food packages, bounce boxes and gear along the trail can add up very quickly.